NOTICE OF HEALTH CARE PRIVACY PRACTICES

 - Depending on the circumstances, a decision to deny access to these records may be reviewed.
 Please contact our Privacy Officer if you have questions about access to your medical records.

 - Right to Amend.
 If you feel that PHI in your record is incorrect or incomplete, you may ask us to amend the information.
-You have this right for as long as the information is kept by or for Francis Parker.
+You have this right for as long as the information is kept by or for Parker Health Group.

 - You must submit your request in writing, along with a reason for your request, to our Privacy Officer.